CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 ********
 Cube Validation
 ---------------------
 The quality of the HI line data was validated in multiple steps.
-We concentrate the analysis on cubes 0, 1, and 2 (see Table 2 in the "Available data products" document for the frequency ranges of the cubes), as the quality of cube 3 always followed that of cube 2 due to both of them being in adjacent low-RFI frequency ranges.
+We concentrate the analysis on cubes 0, 1, and 2 (see Table 2 **REF** in the "Available data products" document for the frequency ranges of the cubes), as the quality of cube 3 always followed that of cube 2 due to both of them being in adjacent low-RFI frequency ranges.

 As a first step all cubes 0, 1, and 2 where the average rms noise was larger than 3 mJy/beam were rejected.
 Inspection of the cubes showed that such large noise values always indicates the presence of major artefacts in the cube.